Frederik Vesti: 2021

 Vesti would sign for ART Grand Prix to race in Formula 3 alongside Russian Aleksandr Smolyar and American Juan Manuel Correa.
 After qualifying fifth during the first round in Barcelona, he started the season with seventh in Race 1.
 Vesti took his first podium of the season with a third place, gaining two places on the penultimate lap after Dennis Hauger and Matteo Nannini collided.
 In Race 3, Vesti had a slow start to the race, but recovered to finish seventh.
 In Paul Ricard, Vesti claimed his second pole overall.
 He had an underwhelming Race 1 and Race 2, taking only one point from the latter race.
 Vesti was passed by Hauger at the start of Race 3, and later struggled in the wet, losing positions to finish sixth.
 At the Red Bull Ring, Vesti would qualify second.
 In Race 1, Vesti stalled at the start but managed to progress to 13th, later being promoted to seventh due to multiple penalties.
 Vesti would finish second in the second race, inheriting a position on the penultimate lap when Victor Martins slowed.
 However in Race 3, he beat out polesitter Hauger early on and defended for his only win of the year.

 In Budapest, he qualified seventh but was penalised three places for Race 1 due to driving unnecessarily slowly.
-Race 1 was to forget, as a hydraulic leak saw him retire entering lap 16.
+Race 1 was one to forget, as a hydraulic leak saw him retire entering lap 16.
 After not scoring points in Race 2, he bounced back with seventh place in the next race.
 He had a quiet Spa-Francorchamps round, taking fourth and two sixth places.
 In Zandvoort he qualified poorly in 13th place, but improved to ninth in the first race.
-In race 2, at which point he was mathematically out of the running for the title, Vesti returned to the podium in third place.
+In Race 2, at which point he was mathematically out of the running for the title, Vesti returned to the podium in third place.
 He improved to eighth in the final race.
 Vesti qualified fourth in the Russia season finale, and ended P8 in the first race.
-Vesti finished second in the final race of the season at Sochi, after passing Clément Novalak late on.
+Vesti finished second in the final race of the season at Sochi after passing Clément Novalak late on.
 He thus overhauled Victor Martins to repeat his previous year's championship finish of fourth place, claiming one pole and a win each, and four more podiums.